 --finalize to the

-new command which will immediately finalize the release or you can separately later call
+new command which will immediately finalize the release or you can separately call

-sentry-cli releases finalize VERSION.
-The latter is useful if you are managing releases as part of a build process:
+sentry-cli releases finalize VERSION later on.
+The latter is useful if you are managing releases as part of a build process e.g.

-#!/bin/sh sentry-cli releases new "$VERSION" # do you build steps here # once you are done, finalize sentry-cli releases finalize "$VERSION"
+#!/bin/sh sentry-cli releases new "$VERSION" # do your build steps here # once you are done, finalize sentry-cli releases finalize "$VERSION"

 #!/bin/sh VERSION=`sentry-cli releases propose-version`